Tag: yoga for seniors

 Yoga Therapy Seniors class

 A Yoga class to suit those who feel left out of Yoga.
 There are many who attend a group class, look around the room and feel too old or too this or not enough of that.
-Our new Yoga Therapy Seniors 40+ classes are now live-online.
-More importantly there is no denying the many benefits Yoga can give us.
+There is no denying the many benefits Yoga can give us.
 How luxurious to gift ourselves the time to lie on the floor, connect with the body and soothe the mind.
 This will improve the quality of your life and sense of wellbeing.
 We all see the benefits of Yoga in those celebrities throughout the world.
 Read our article the 7 benefits of Yoga for Seniors here.

 yoga celebrity